YouGotJaked/within/script.md

 MR. GARVEY scans around the room to check and see if all the students are in a group.

 MR. GARVEY: Ok, is everyone in a group now?
 Oh wait.
 Hey Alex, you need to be in a group for this exercise.
 Hmm, let's see who only has a group of two...
-It looks like Finn and Lara need a third parter.
+It looks like Finn and Rose need a third parter.
 Why don't you go ahead and join them?

-FINN and LARA look at each other and move closer to ALEX.
+FINN and ROSE look at each other and move closer to ALEX.
 Their body language seems to indicate they are indifferent about ALEX joining their group.

 ALEX: *Great.
 They don't want me in their group.
 NO ONE wants me in their group.
 I don't blame them.
 I'm so worthless anyway.*